cahillmichael/One_Day_Chore/README.md

 # Work Day Scheduler
 This application allows users to populate text fields for each hour of the work day.
-Text is save to local storage and available on reload.
+Text is saved to local storage and available on reload.
 The time blocks change color to indicate whether they are past, present, or future.

 ## User Story
 ```